QuantumNuke75/Unofficial-Modding-Guide/thebasics.md

 3. Go to `File > Cook Content for Windows`.
 This converts the files into a UE4 exported format.
 Retrieve the cooked files in `<ProjectLocation/><ProjectName>/Saved/Cooked/WindowsNoEditor/`.

 ### Creating a PAK File
 1. Make sure the folder you are PAKing, for example `pakchunk99-Mods_MyMod`, contains the same file structure as Ready or Not.
 This is the file structure.
 Make sure to read all of it, and completely understand it before continuing.
-The number after `pakchunk` indicated the load order of the .pak.
+The number after `pakchunk` indicates the load order of the .pak.
 2. Create a .bat file in your UnrealPak install location (located within your Unreal Engine 4 install), usually `<InstallLocation>\UE_4.27\Engine\Binaries\Win64\UnrealPak.exe`.
 3. In the .bat file, paste the following lines in and save:
 ```batch